Your basket is currently empty!

 Compound Interest

 Interest is the money you earn on your savings or the charge you pay to borrow money.
-As a rule, you will receive a lower rate of interest on savings than you will pay to borrow money.
+Financial institutions make money by giving you a lower interest rate on your savings and charging a higher interest rate to borrow money.
 Interest can be simple or compound.

-Simple interest is calculated on the original savings amount or the initial loan or amount borrowed.
-Compound interest is calculated on the original amount plus the accrued interest from previous periods.
-Your money grows faster with compound interest.
-Compound interest is great for savings but punitive when you have debt.
+Simple interest is calculated on the original savings amount or initial amount borrowed.
+Compound interest is calculated on the original savings or debt amount plus the accrued interest from previous periods.
+Your money grows faster with compound interest which makes compound interest great for savings but punitive for debt.

 Compound interest is the eighth wonder of the world.
 He who understands it, earns it, he who doesn’t, pays it!